Want to open a car dealership in Rhode Island? You’ll need to apply for a license at the state Division of Motor Vehicles (DMV).

 All auto dealers in Rhode Island must get a Rhode Island auto dealer bond.

 This bond guarantees that they will comply with the provisions of Chapter 1499 Public Laws of 1956.
-The bond must be in an amount of $50,000.
+The bond must be in the amount of $50,000.

 After your application has been approved by the Board, and before you can offer cars for sale in Rhode Island, you must satisfy several further requirements: